Sapphros/sapphros-attack-validation/README.md

 # Sapphros Threat-Informed Attack Validation

-A Python and Ansible security validation lab that maps controlled adversary emulation to defensive telemetry, Sigma detections, repeatable validation, and documented security findings.
+I built this Python and Ansible security validation lab to map controlled adversary emulation with defensive telemetry, Sigma detections, repeatable validation, and documented security findings.

 This project is being developed as a practical demonstration of detection